aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app-5-1246w-90p.png)

-Note that since this trial is the separated format, it is more accurate than the combined format.
+Note that since this data is the separated format, it is more accurate than the combined format.
+The actual number of steps taken in the walk was 300.
+The calculated steps with the separated format was 301, whereas with the combined format it was 289.

-## Diving back to the code

 Let's look at what the outlined funtionality above implies for us, technically.
 We'll need two major components that we don't yet have:

-1. A way to store data that a user inputs, and load data that a user has previously inputted.
+1. A way to store data that a user inputs, and retrieve data that has been stored.
 2. A web application with a basic interface.

 Let's examine each of these two requirements.

-### 1. Storing and loading data
+## 1. Storing and retrieving data

-Looking at the requirements, we see that we need a way to store the data the user inputs as a text file, as well as the user and device data associated to it.
-All of this data together - the raw text data as well as the input fields - is related to a trial.
-Let's create a Trial class to keep track of this data, and store and load it.
+Looking at the requirements, we see that we need a way to store the text file containing the data samples, as well as the user and trial inputs associated with it.
+All of these pieces in combination - the raw text data as well as the input fields - is related to an upload.
+Let's create an `Upload` class to keep track of this data, and store and load it.

 ~~~~~~~
 require 'fileutils'